 This is no different than me owning stocks in high dividend companies or private businesses such as our e-commerce sites.
 In the time it took to write this blog entry, my character on Fable 2 made roughly $42,623.
 As we speak (so to speak), my money is earning dividends and interest, my companies are generating sales throughout the world, and the assets the businesses owns are appreciating.
 It’s just not that hard.

-Maybe I enjoy Fable 2 so much because, like my character, I had to basically start with nothing other than what God gave me in terms of intelligence.
+Maybe I enjoy Fable 2 so much because, like my character, I had to basically start with next to nothing.
 I was the first to graduate from college in my family, the first to really own any stocks or other investments, the first to write a book, the first to move away from home (as in, halfway across the continent), the first to … okay, you get the idea.
 As a result of my past, the idea of anyone starting from scratch and building a fortune resonates powerfully within me.